Code-Institute-Submissions/MS1-tartan-taps/README.md

 - After deploying the project and viewing on ipad / iphone, when I opened and closed the sign-up modals a blue outline appeared, which would show until the page was refreshed.
     - Error: This appears to have come from bootstrap styling.
     - Fix: I found the solution on stack overflow to change the :focus {outline:none}.
 This removed the blue outline after the modal was closed.
+- After deploying the project and viewing on ipad / iphone, the jumbotron here image was scaling incorrectly.
+The image was zoomed too far in.
+    - Fix: I found the solution on stack overflow to change the background-attachment to scroll.
+The image is now displaying correctly on all devices.

 ## Known Bugs